 - Resolution: 1080p is the baseline, but 2K is a game-changer if you want to see every whisker.

-- Night Vision: Cats are nocturnal; you need infrared (IR) LEDs that work in total darkness.
+- Night Vision: Cats are crepuscular — most active at dawn and dusk, with bursts of nighttime activity — so you need infrared (IR) LEDs that work in total darkness.

 - The View: Go for a wide angle (120-160 degrees) or a pan/tilt camera so you aren't staring at an empty corner while your cat is ten feet away.